-Why was adultery such a threat to Betty’s mom?
-How does this relate to marriage expectations at the time?
-The stability and dependency that working women lacked in employment during that time, so they instead had to find that financial security in marriage.
-As Lofton states in a study of marital relations during the Great Depression, "marriage became an engine of social stability, diminishing circulating economic upheavals and political confusions with a re-enchanted image of family life.”
-(Lofton, 531) In many ways, Betty's mom simply felt the pressure to be seen as respectable and to find solace in the home and family life, while the world was in a deep period of economic and social instability.
+Though Betty's mother seemed to have overreacted to the adulterous borders by today's standards, it must be noted that the stability and dependency that working women lacked in employment during that time, so they instead had to find that financial security in marriage.
+As Lofton states in a study of marital relations during the Great Depression, "marriage became an engine of social stability, diminishing circulating economic upheavals and political confusions with a re-enchanted image of family life” (Lofton 531).
+Betty's mother must have felt pressured to be seen as respectable and to find solace in the home and family life, while the South was immersed in a period of deep economic and social instability.

 The Great Depression, the South, and the Making of a Wartime Economy

 The extra attention that the government paid to the South at this time reinforced the notion that the government was a friend to people like Betty.
-During Betty's lifetime, “by far the most attractive asset [of the South]…was the abundance of unskilled, and compared to other regions of the country, cheap labor.”
-(Edwards, 365) Betty’s life story largely deals with how she is paid extremely low wages, and is aware that she is getting paid too little for the work she does, but she notes that “labor can’t fight capital.”
+During Betty's lifetime, the "most attractive asset [of the South]…was the abundance of unskilled, and compared to other regions of the country, cheap labor.”
+(Edwards 365) Betty’s life story largely deals with how she was paid extremely low wages, and was aware that she was paid too little for the work she does, but she noted that “labor can’t fight capital.”
 In many ways, Betty's quote illustrates how capitalist ventures were able to strip people of their ability to fight back, because there was intense competition for low paying jobs.
 In spite of these conditions, Betty remained a skeptic of Unions ever since one particular union scammed her out of her money.
 Though she did not explicitly endorse President Roosevelt, she did not express the same amount of disdain towards the government as she did towards unions.